 Next, you'll need to provide basic information about yourself, such as your Social Security number, physical address, and a valid government identification document.

-Finally, you’ll open a “share” account, which officially makes you a member.
-In many cases, this means you have to deposit between $5 and $20 (which the credit union will set aside) for the duration of your membership.
+Finally, you'll open a "share" account, which officially makes you a member.
+In many cases, this means you have to maintain a minimum deposit balance between $5 and $20, which the credit union will set aside for the duration of your membership.

 Banks for Federal Employees

 For some government employees, USAA Bank is a good option.
 It's popular among military families, and the bank consistently gets good reviews for customer service and competitive rates.
 Joining USAA requires that you are active military, former military, cadets or midshipmen, or family of those individuals.